If My Husband Goes to Jail, Can I Sell Our House?

 Power of Attorney

 A Power of Attorney (POA) is vital in this situation.
 It allows one spouse to act on behalf of the other, facilitating the sale without needing direct participation from the incarcerated spouse.
-Key points include:
+Power of attorney provides the legal authority to make decisions and sign documents for the incarcerated spouse, ensuring the sale is legally valid.

 • Types of POA: A general POA covers broad decisions, while a limited POA can specify only property transactions.